 After you have created your strategy and thought through the experience you want for your visitors, it will be key for you to establish points for conversion.

 Now that your site has been thought out and planned, the design process begins.
 The design should take everything mentioned above and put it into practice.
-Remind yourself of your strategy, user experience goals, content and photography in order to build a truly effective site.
-Lastly, it is important that your site can be found, so make sure you define your meta descriptions and keywords for each page.
+Remind yourself of your strategy, user experience goals, content and photography to build a truly effective site.
+Lastly, your site must be found, so make sure you define your meta descriptions and keywords for each page.
 This will help you stand out against the competition and push you towards the first page (if you aren’t already there).

 So, let’s revisit that question:

 Follow the steps above and you will be able to answer YES every time.
 If you don’t feel as confident in your “yes,” then why not give us a call and let us take you through the steps to an awesome website?
 Stimulus has been delivering strong web design solutions to customers for over 18 years.
 We love getting a chance to help each of our clients strategize and think through the web process, delivering strong websites each time.
 You can take a look at some of our proudest work below.

 Westminster had a story that needed to be told and this website allowed them to do just that.